SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Fieldworks/Bear Trap.md

   - name: Upgrade
     icon: ⭐️
     effects:
-      - effect: "**Chain (+1 EV)** The bear trap is attached to the ground by a steel chain.
-A target who would be made slowed by the trap is restrained instead."
+      - effect: The bear trap is attached to the ground by a steel chain.
+A target who would be made slowed by the trap is restrained instead.
+        name: Chain
+        cost: +1 EV
   - name: Hidden
     icon: ⭐️
     effects: